MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 Windows containers are deployed from templates or images.
 Before a container can be deployed, a container base OS image needs to be downloaded.
 The following commands will download the Nano Server base image.

-Set the PowerShell execution policy for the current PowerShell process, this will only effect scripts executed in the current PowerShell session.
+Set the PowerShell execution policy for the current PowerShell process.
+This will only effect scripts executed in the current PowerShell session.

 ```none
 Set-ExecutionPolicy Bypass -scope Process